DavidAce/h5pp/README.md

 # To-do
 In no particular order

+* Expand documentation.
+Perhaps a doxygen webpage
+* Many more examples
 * Expand testing for more edge-cases in
     * filesystem permissions
     * user-defined types
     * tables
-* Many more examples
+* Expose more of the C-API:
     * Support for packed user-defined types.
 Read more: [H5TPack](https://support.hdfgroup.org/HDF5/doc/RM/RM_H5T.html#Datatype-Pack)
     * Support for reading portions (or "slabs") of datasets.
 (This is currently only supported for tables).
+    * True support for parallel read/write with MPI
 * Better automatic choice of chunking dimensions.
 The current naive heuristic may be suboptimal.
 * More diverse CI-testing for Windows/OSX platforms.
 * Support row-major <-> col-major transformation for types other than Eigen3 matrices and tensors.
 For instance, when raw pointers are passed together with dimension initializer list {x,y,z..}.
 (Although, this can be done by wrapping the data in an Eigen Map object).
-* True support for parallel read/write with MPI